 Home > Academics > Departments > Theology

-The Theology program at Pacifica will expose students to the Christian faith and the Scriptures, and through them to the life and redemptive work of Jesus Christ.
-The Bible is central to the Pacifica curriculum.
-The major themes from the Bible will help provide a framework and a backdrop that students will use as they analyze history, English, math, the arts, science, physical education, and foreign languages.
-The school’s task is to impart biblical knowledge through rigorous study, engage students in open and intelligent dialogue about the claims of the church, and to equip students for lives of character and service through the application of these truths.
+The Theology program at Pacifica will expose students to the Christian faith and Scriptures, and through them to the person and redemptive work of Jesus Christ.
+The Bible and Christian theology are central to the Pacifica curriculum.
+The major themes from the Bible and Church History will help provide a framework and a backdrop that students will use as they engage in the study of history, English, math, the arts, science, physical education, and foreign languages.
+The school’s task is to impart biblical and theological knowledge through rigorous study, engaging students in open and intelligent dialogue about the claims of the church, and to equip students for lives of character and service through the application of these truths.
 This learning and dialogue will encompass the great breadth of perspectives in the Christian faith.
-When students leave our school, we want them to understand the major tenets of the Christian faith and their influence on thought throughout history.
+When students leave our school, we want them to understand the major tenets of the Christian faith as well as the influence of those tenets on all forms of thought throughout history.

 Grade 12 (Year Course)